-This Processor Agreement applies to all forms of Personal Data Processing that Full Service Hosting, hereinafter referred to as “Full Service Hosting”, established in Utrecht, registered with the Chamber of Commerce under number 70645965, (hereinafter: Processor) executes for the benefit of another party to whom it provides services (hereinafter: Controller).
+This Processor Agreement applies to all forms of Personal Data Processing that Full Service Hosting, hereinafter referred to as “Full Service Hosting”, established in Annascaul, Co.
+Kerry, Ireland, registered with the Company Registration Office under number 699222, (hereinafter: Processor) executes for the benefit of another party to whom it provides services (hereinafter: Controller).

 Hereinafter referred to collectively as “Parties”;